djaegle/djaegle.github.io/_posts/2019-03-01-memorability.markdown

 paper: https://elifesciences.org/articles/47596
 pdf: /pdfs/jaegle2019population.pdf
 ---
-We identify a simple signature of an image's memorability -- how easy it is for people to remember, compared to other images -- that is shared by the brain and convolutional neural networks.
+A simple signature of an image's memorability -- how easy it is for people to remember, compared to other images -- that is shared by the brain and convolutional neural networks.